-The City University of Seattle is a small, private university in Seattle, Washington, that has garnered quite a bit of attention in recent years for its online education efforts from outlets such as U.S. News & World Report and the Princeton Review.
-CUS offers a Master of Science in Computer Science degree with a concentration in Data Management/Big Data.
+The City University of Seattle is a small, private university in Seattle, Washington.
+It offers a range of degree opportunities across both academic and professional levels.
+One of those programs is the Master of Science in Computer Science degree with a concentration in Data Management/Big Data.
 The degree requires 45 credit hours to complete.

 Southern New Hampshire University

 Southern New Hampshire University (SNHU) is a private research university.
 It was founded to provide accessible, affordable education to returning learners.
 SNHU also offers a Master of Science in Data Analytics, a program designed as a Professional Science Master’s for employment in scientific and technology-oriented industries.

 SNHU’s program is recognized by the Professional Science Master’s (PSM) national office as a Professional Science Master’s program, which is any degree designed to allow students to pursue advanced training in science or mathematics while developing workplace skills valued by employers.
 Coursework in SNHU’s program includes:

 - Foundations of data and decision methods and modeling

 SNHU is the standard-bearer of online education.
 It is regularly recognized for its innovation in the field of distance learning.
 Its business programs in particular receive regular attention for excellence.